-Non-immigrant international students must check in with the Office of International Services (OIS) on arrival for passport verification.
+Non-immigrant students must check in with the Office of International Services (OIS) on arrival for passport verification.
 They must be registered as full-time students during the academic year.
 Full-time status normally requires a minimum of 12 units per term for an undergraduate, eight units per term for a master’s degree student, and six units for a doctoral student or a research or teaching assistant.
 See OIS for questions.
 Classes are to be arranged after consultation with an academic or departmental advisor.
-Such students are not eligible to be considered in legal immigration status without formal registration and are in violation of immigration laws when not properly registered.
+Such students are not eligible to be considered students without formal registration and are in violation of immigration laws when not properly registered.
 Persons with B-2 visa status (visitors) or F-2 status (student spouse) are prohibited from registering for classes.

 Joint Educational Project (JEP)